BiAPoL/blog/docs/stefan_hahmann/github_desktop_jupyter_notebook/readme.md

 ### GitHub Desktop

 Download and install [GitHub Desktop](https://desktop.github.com/).
 Choose the version for your operating system.
-It is available for Windows and Mac.
+GitHub.com provides installers for Windows and Mac.
+Users on Unix-like systems may follow these [instructions](https://dev.to/rahedmir/is-github-desktop-available-for-gnu-linux-4a69) to install a [fork](https://github.com/shiftkey/desktop/releases) of GitHub Desktop.

 ### Jupyter Lab